uon-nuget/UoN.AspNetCore.VersionMiddleware/README.md

 ### NuGet

-This library is hosted on nuget.org <TODO: add link>
+This library will be hosted on nuget.org from `1.0.0` at the latest.

 ### Build from source